Starting a Website — Where do I begin?

 Defining Your Goal

 If your answer to any of the above is “I’m not sure” then you should stop here.
-You should spend more time thinking about and trying to discover who exactly is your target audience, and what your website would be provide them.
+You should spend more time thinking about and trying to discover who exactly is your target audience, and what your website would provide them.

 The answer(s) may be simple or complex.
 It could be that you simply need a website that proves you exist and gives people a way to contact you.
 A phone number, an email, or a physical address.
 Or, it could be that you need an opportunity to fully explain the service(s) you are providing.
-You may need to start a sales funnel; that is, start a relationship with visitors to your site and try to convert them into a customers.
-You primary goal may be something like:
+You may need to start a sales funnel; that is, start a relationship with visitors to your site and try to convert them into customers.
+Your primary goal could be something like:

 - Generate more sales/revenue

-- Aquire leads for potential customers
+- Acquire leads for potential customers

-- Aquire subscribers/readers for a blog
+- Acquire subscribers/readers for a blog

 Developing Structure and Content